Phu Quoc Visa Rules

 Two-trip implant protocol (surgery + final bridge)

 Each Phu Quoc visit is independently visa-free.
-Your return trip 3–6 months later also requires no visa application — just land at PQC with your passport.
+Your return trip 3 to 6 months later also requires no visa application; just land at PQC with your passport.

 Extended recovery over 30 days

-If your stay will exceed 30 days, you'll need a standard Vietnam visa or the visa-free arrangement will not cover the full stay.
+If your stay will exceed 30 days, you will need a standard Vietnam visa, or the visa-free arrangement will not cover the full stay.
 For dental trips, 30 days is more than sufficient.

 Practical visa details for dental trip planning